Bees and their role in nature are more important than you think.

 In the hive, bees store nectar in comb that they have formed from gathering beeswax secreted from a gland which produces wax.
 Beeswax is actually bee sweat.
 The bees cap the liquid nectar below a layer of beeswax.
 As it cures water and other liquids evaporate and that is how honey is made.

 Raw honey is under 20 percent water, 70 percent glucose and fructose, and less than 10 percent other sugars and solids.
 Glucose crystallizes more readily than fructose; and because the glucose level in honey is close to the saturation point, raw honey is also slightly grainy when minimally filtered.

 Interesting to note about honey varietals is that the ratio of fructose to glucose differs in each one, each harvest.

 The higher the fructose level, the more resistant to crystallization the honey.
-Tupelo honey has the highest ratio of fructose to glucose, and takes the longest amount of time to crystalize.
+Tupelo honey has the highest ratio of fructose to glucose and takes the longest amount of time to crystallize.
 Honey is sweeter than store-bought processed sugar.
-The best way to showcase flavor of raw honey is in it’s raw state by adding it to salad dressings, drinks, butter, glazes and anything that doesn’t require it to be cooked.
-More on crystallized honey.
+The best way to showcase the flavor of raw honey is in its raw state by adding it to salad dressings, drinks, butter, glazes and anything that doesn’t require it to be cooked.
+Read more on crystallized honey.

 What causes honey to have different flavors?

 The flavor of honey is dependent on the plant source of the nectar.
 Bees may visit a variety of plants, or if there is a single crop nearby to the hives, the bees are more likely to stay closer to home.
 The closest plants to the hive will likely be the most dominant source of flavor to raw honey.